rusticbison/website/_posts/2017-11-07-hardfork-approach.md

 ## Get the most out of your trade.
 The people behind the network attack have a lot of money, and they'll try to use it to make the attack successful.
 We saw this with the BCASH pump, shortly after that coin was released.
 It might be a good idea to keep a little B2X for a day or two, so you can sell it at a very high price...but I wouldn't wait too long to sell it.
 The price should become asymptotic, moving towards zero rather quickly.

+If you follow this advice then you should be able to increase your Bitcoin holdings by somewhere around 5% to 25%, with almost no risk, for just a few hours of your time.